How Is Child Support Calculated?

 - The number of children being supported as part of the calculation

-- The number of children being supported who are not subject to this calculation, but are born to or adopted by one or both parents
+- The number of children being supported who are not subject to this calculation but are born to or adopted by one or both parents

-- Each parent’s income
+- Each parent’s gross monthly income

 - Childcare expenses

-- Health Insurance expenses
+- Health insurance expenses

-For example, you make $25,000 a year, and your spouse makes $50,000 a year, together you make $75,000.
-Your income is 33% of the $75,000.
-Your spouse’s income is 67% of the $75,000.
-You pay 33% of your child’s expenses for food, shelter, clothing, etc., and your spouse pays 67%, no matter what percentage of the time either of you has custody.
+For example, if you make $25,000 a year and your spouse makes $50,000 a year, you make $75,000 together.
+Your income is 33% of the $75,000, and your spouse’s is 67% of the $75,000.
+Based on how the total income is proportionally covered, you would pay 33% of your child’s food, shelter, clothing, and other expenses, and your spouse would pay 67%.

-Percentage of Income Model
+Percentage of income model